 You can join up to the training here.

-What’s the point of paste links and transpose data?
+What’s the point of paste links and excel transpose data?

-There are just a tonne of times you do this.
+There is just a tonne of times you do this.

 Let’s start with transposing, I mainly ‘transpose with formulas’ using a plugin when I am making cohorts.
 That’s super duper useful.
 Otherwise, maybe you have weird shaped data and you want to fit it a different way?
 You’ll know when you want to, but great you know how too now!